JamieMair/mpags-high-performance-computing/resources.md

 [YouTube Playlist](https://www.youtube.com/playlist?list=PLUAq6xQKFgGr39PiyrPk_C9dhBKvWcjUA)

-Unfortunately, these videos have an unreasonable amount of ads, so I would encourage users to use an AdBlocker, like UBlock Origin (Firefox) to improve your experience.
+Unfortunately, these videos have an unreasonable amount of ads, so I would encourage viewers to use an AdBlocker, like UBlock Origin (Firefox) to improve your experience.

 ## Lecture Notes